farahc123/tech501-bench-udemy-pathways/Project 10/README.md

 ### Lifecycle

-1. When a new app is deployed, the Control Plane places the Pods on appropriate Nodes
+1. When a new app is deployed, the Control Plane places the pods on appropriate nodes
-2. the kubelet on each Node ensures the Pods are healthy and running as instructed
+2. The kubelet on each node ensures the pods are healthy and running as instructed
-3. Services route traffic to the correct Pods, allowing clients to access apps
+3. Services route traffic to the correct pods, allowing clients to access apps

 ### Autoscaling